FAForever/wiki-pages/Development/AI/AI-Modding.md

 title: AI-Modding
 description:
 published: true
-date: 2024-08-04T08:07:04.711Z
+date: 2024-10-19T20:43:18.896Z
 tags:
 editor: markdown
 dateCreated: 2021-08-31T09:41:53.721Z
 ---

 # AI Modding
-## Custom AI
+## Overview - Custom AI development
 FAF has several custom AI - a [separate summary available of the various AI available](https://wiki.faforever.com/en/Development/AI/Custom-AIs) and how to play against them.

 The below page is for if you are interested in creating your AI in FAF.
+AI development in FAF uses LUA, with details given below for setting up a development environment for writing code in LUA.

+What sections of this page are of most relevant to you will depend in part on what approach you want to take with your AI.
+Broadly, there are two main options - an AI that makes use of some of the built in functionality used by the original GPG developers (for example, 'builders' that can be used to decide what engineers and factories build, and a 'platoon' system that manages groups of units together similarly to how a player uses a control group), such as RNGAI; an AI that uses custom code to handle these and other scenarios such as M28AI; or some sort of hybrid, such as M27AI.

+Simplistic AIs have also been published for both these approaches and are recommended as a starting point since they should be much easier to follow and build on than trying to analyse some of the more established FAF AIs.
+For the 'GPG' approach, MicroAI provides a starting point (albeit it may require some work to make it work on FAF due to changes in the FAF architecture), while for a 'custom AI' approach Mini27 provides a starting point.

+Given the difference in approaches with the AI, various sections below may be relevant to one or both approaches.
+The headers should include "General", "Custom style AI" or "GPG style AI" to indicate which approach the content is most relevant for (with general being applicable to both).

-## Detailed guide
+## (General) Detailed pseudo-guide
-An [AI development guide](https://docs.google.com/document/d/1puzW5hKcOBNE7wu7bXj6qXfTJ60r2f93/edit?usp=share_link&ouid=100973959280546778272&rtpof=true&sd=true) that was created alongside a development log for one of the AIs is available, with the below-containing extracts from this and other sources.
+An [AI development guide](https://docs.google.com/document/d/1puzW5hKcOBNE7wu7bXj6qXfTJ60r2f93/edit?usp=share_link&ouid=100973959280546778272&rtpof=true&sd=true) that was created alongside a development log for one of the AIs (M27AI) is available, with the below-containing extracts from this and other sources.
+Note though that this guide will be slightly outdated.

 See also the [forum post relating to this AI](https://forum.faforever.com/topic/2373/ai-development-guide-and-m27ai-v13-devlog) which includes a link to the devlog.

-## Before you start
+## (General) Before you start
 It is always good to have some knowledge of how you want your AI to play out.
 So before you create an AI, it is recommended that you have a good idea of how the features of Forged Alliance work, e.g. The Economy, and different unit roles.

 You will need a text editor of some kind: